Home Search Gallery How-To Books Links Workshops About Contact

 To reduce the effects of subject motion you still need to use faster lenses, more light, or a higher ISO.

-Minolta (now Sony) make DSLRs which move the sensor to counteract camera movement.
+Minolta (now Sony) makes DSLRs which move the sensor to counteract camera movement.
 I have not tried them.
 An advantage is that they claim to work with all your lenses, since the VR is in the body, not each lens.

 You can see them work through the viewfinder (Nikon and Canon SLRs) and on the LCD (Canon compacts).